apenwarr/redo/docs/index.md

 people like to call this version "python-redo", but I don't like that name.
 We shouldn't have to rename it when we later transliterate the code to C.)

-Here are some other redo variants (thanks to Nils Dagsson Moskopp for many of these links):
+Here are some other redo variants (thanks to Nils Dagsson Moskopp for collecting many of these links):

 - Alan Grosskurth's [redo thesis](http://grosskurth.ca/papers/mmath-thesis.pdf)
   and related sh implementation.
 (Arguably, this paper is the one that got